– a simple natural, traditional way to use herbs topically for a kitchen first-aid kit. Ideal for cuts, bruises, aching joints and many more...

 1% vitamin E oil will help preserve in very hot weather.

-Extra hints: For a moisturising hard body bar, add more beeswax and set in a small container that it can be removed from.
-This will then melt gently in your hands and moisturise your skin.
-It is best to add other oils for this purpose, for example cocoa butter or shea butter, which set at room temperature anyway so less beeswax will be needed in these cases.
+Extra hints: For more moisture It is best to add other oils for this purpose, for example cocoa butter or shea butter, which set at room temperature anyway so less beeswax will be needed in these cases.
 It’s all about experimentation and finding mixes that work for you.
 For lip balm, again use more beeswax for a firmer salve place in small jars.

 Cocoa butter melted down gently and mixed with 10% oil or shea butter and 5% oil.
 For this method you need to infuse the entire mixture with the herb at this point, then strain and jar.